 That said, once an account is created, along with security questions, there is no way to remove it.
 There is no registry hack or an administrator tool to remove it – as of date!.
 You can at most change them.
 Period.

-Skip security questions when setting up local account
+Skip security questions when setting up a Local account

 Skip Security Questions when creating an account

 The only way not to associate security questions with a local user account is to skip them right at the start.
 When creating a local account, you will be asked to enter a password, along with a hint.
 Right when you select the password field, Security Questions shows up instantly.

 To skip the questions, do not set a password for that account, and click next.
 It is possible to create an account without security questions if you leave them blank.
 You can set up the new password for yourself at a later stage.
 If you forget the password, you will have to ask your admin to reset it for you.

 If you type something in the password field accidentally, cancel the process and restart.
 Just enter the name, and click on Next button.

 Go to Settings > Accounts > Family & other people > Add someone else to this PC.
 This will open the new window which you can see in the screenshot above.
 Click next, and an account will be ready.

 Use a Microsoft Account, and convert it to a local account